saltstack/salt/doc/ref/peer.rst

       .*:
         - .*

-This configuration will allow minions with IDs ending in ``.example.com`` access to the test, ps, and pkg module functions.
+This configuration allows minions with IDs ending in ``.example.com`` access to the test, ps, and pkg module functions.

 .. code-block:: yaml